DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Related Work

-Recently, several studies have explored incorporating tactile sensing into imitation learning policies, utilizing diverse modalities such as audio \cite{liu2024maniwav}, low-resolution capacitive sensing \cite{huang20243dvitac}, and optical tactile sensing \cite{jiang2025gelfusionenhancingroboticmanipulation}.
+Recently, several studies have explored incorporating tactile sensing into imitation learning policies, utilizing diverse modalities such as audio \cite{liu2024maniwav}, low-resolution capacitive sensing \review{\cite{huang20243dvitac,wistreich2025dexskin}}, \review{and optical tactile sensing \cite{jiang2025gelfusionenhancingroboticmanipulation, xue2025reactive}}. \review{Reactivate Diffusion Policy (RDP) \cite{xue2025reactive} delivers impressive dexterity (e.g., cucumber peeling) via a two-tier tactile scheme, yet reduces tactile input to an optical deformation field.
+DexSkin \cite{wistreich2025dexskin} completes blueberry manipulation tasks with low-resolution capacitive sensing and reports no rigorous quantitative damage analysis; however, their qualitative examples show visible damage in over 40\% of fruit after a single move, whereas in our work we manipulate the same piece of fruit up to 50 times without significant damage}.
 Although these studies demonstrate impressive performance, our work is the first to rigorously validate tactile-feedback-based manipulation of delicate, soft fruits over hundreds of experimental trials.